emtronictech/casadns-homeassistant/README.md

 **Domains**

-_Comma separated values (subdomains) managed by CasaDNS.
+_Single domain or multiple comma-separated domains (subdomains) managed by CasaDNS.
 Do not include the .casadns.eu suffix.
 The CasaDNS backend applies the domain automatically._

 **Token**